 (1) Part 3 Division 1 applies to slipways under the direct control of the Department.

-(2) The official designated by the Director General as the “regional coordinator” for a region in which any slipways under the control of the Department are situated shall have the management and control of those slipways.
+(2) The officer appointed by the Director General as being in charge of a region in which any slipways under the control of the Department are situated shall have the management and control of those slipways.

 [Regulation 95 inserted in Gazette 20 Jun 2000 p.
-3044.]
+3044; amended in Gazette 4 Nov 2014 p.
+4204.]

 95A.
-Application for use of slipway
+Use of slipway

-(a) All applications for the use of the slipway shall be made by the owner or master of the vessel, in writing in the Form 3 set out in Schedule 3, and he shall be bound by the conditions and schedule of charges.
+(1) An owner or master of a vessel wanting to use a slipway may apply to the officer in charge of the region in which the slipway is situated to permit that use.

-(b) The priority for the use of the slipway shall be determined by the regional coordinator (designated under regulation 95) having the management and control of the slipway who shall have authority to grant or refuse any application.
+(2) The application must be in the form of Schedule 3 Form 3.

-[Regulation 95A inserted in Gazette 11 Jan 1946 p.
-13; amended in Gazette 2 May 1952 p.
-1106; 17 Mar 1960 p.
-783; 24 Nov 1972 p.
-4488; 19 Oct 1973 p.
-3818; 19 May 1987 p.
-1495; 30 Jun 1995 p.
-2699; 20 Jun 2000 p.
-3044; 24 Jun 2005 p.
-2818.]
+[Regulation 95A inserted in Gazette 4 Nov 2014 p.
+4204.]

 96. Charges for use of slipway